18F/guides/content/derisking/federal-field-guide/3-planning.md

 These two contractors may have different contracts, different working styles, and no incentive to work together effectively.
 It often leads to a lot of finger-pointing and frustration.

-To avoid the extra effort of requesting funding, awarding, and managing a new contract for these improvements, many agencies simply modify their existing O&M contract for needed enhancements, and hope the cost is low enough so no one notices–or cares–that they agency should have made a DME request.
+To avoid the extra effort of requesting funding, awarding, and managing a new contract for these improvements, many agencies simply modify their existing O&M contract for needed enhancements, and hope the cost is low enough so no one notices — or cares — that they agency should have made a DME request.

 A single agency system may combine annual software licenses, software-as-a-service tools, and custom code.
 Hiding this complexity with a single contract / vendor makes untangling knots and making improvements very difficult.